JorisVermeeschLab/DAGIP/docs/source/guide/quick-start.rst

 Coverage profiles
 -----------------

-To run the algorithm on coverage profiles, consider using the ``GIPManifold``.
+To run the algorithm on coverage profiles, consider using the ``Positive`` or even the ``GIPManifold``.
 This manifold requires that the rows in ``X`` and ``Y`` have been GC-corrected already.
 To avoid introducing any discrepancy, prior GC-correction should be identical to the GC-correction performed by ``GIPManifold``: algorithm and hyper-parameters should be the same.
 To ensure this, consider using our implementation:

 .. code-block:: python